A man writing on a notebook

 • collapsible camp sink

-Many people go up to 20-gallon tanks and also get pump-to-pump water from the tank to the sink.
+Many people go up to 20-gallon tanks and get pump-to-pump water from the tank to the sink.
+Maximizing storage space in your van is essential for maintaining an organized and efficient living environment.

 For a better-equipped water system, you will need: